 Returning to the Place Where Trauma Occurred

-For almost a year, I have been going to therapy to work through the trauma associated with the debilitating episodes of acute panic and anxiety I suffered late summer of 2021.
+For almost a year, I have been going to therapy to work through the trauma associated with the debilitating episodes of acute panic and anxiety I suffered late in the summer of 2021.
 In recent weeks, I have been practicing my anxiety-mitigation strategies and testing my resilience to anxiety triggers in preparation for a return to the location where the apex of the episodes occurred.
 With extreme gratitude, I'm happy to say that revisiting the place was a tremendous success.

 Preparing to Face the Dreaded Demons of Anxiety Living Where Trauma Happened

 My battle with acute panic and heightened anxiety climaxed while my husband and I were at a cottage we rent annually.
 The panic and anxiety began a couple of weeks before going to the cottage.
-We decided to go anyway despite my mental illness believing that the serenity of the cottage—a tiny piece of heaven on earth that I had always considered my happy place—would benefit me.
+We decided to go anyway despite my mental illness, believing that the serenity of the cottage—a tiny piece of heaven on earth that I had always considered my happy place—would benefit me.
 And it did, for a few days, until it didn't.
 Seemingly without rhyme or reason, I went into a state of panic so intense that it landed me in the hospital.
 We left the following day.

 During the many months of post-cottage therapy, my anxiety dwindled and was well managed.
 After being treated with an antipsychotic to help calm the panic attacks, they, too, were quieted.
-I worked hard, attending therapy once a week for eleven months, with the explicit goal of returning to the cottage in late August of 2022.
+I worked hard, attending therapy once a week for 11 months, with the explicit goal of returning to the cottage in late August 2022.
 While treatment sometimes caused my anxiety to rise, I used my mitigation tools to assuage it and build resilience.
 Still, two days before leaving for the cottage, understandably, my anxiety spiked to an uncomfortable level.
 Thankfully, my therapist fit me in, and we were able to calm the demons together.

 I thought I would feel nervous in the hours leading up to our departure and during the almost three-hour drive to the cottage.
 I didn't.
 We pulled into the driveway, and I exited the car precisely when a loon called out across the lake as if to welcome us back.
 It felt good.
 I felt good.